brpapa/algorithms/README.md

-This is a publish-only repository, so all pull requests will be ignored.
+Note: this is a publish-only repository, so all pull requests will be ignored.

-The folders structure is following:
+The **folders structure** is following:

 - [`notebook`](./notebook): well-explained implementation of general-purpose algorithms.
 - [`scripts`](./scripts): small scripts for automatizing some repetitive tasks.